andrevks/kaban-react-fastapi/README.md

 The app is able to make a user authentication and each user has their own board which is saved on the database.
-More importantly it has the feature of drag an drop, allowing to create columns and tasks and being extremely customizable.
+More importantly it has the feature of drag an drop, allowing to create columns and tasks.
+As a result, it's extremely customizable.

 ## DEMO